-I recommend doing that!
+- Zucchini – You’ll want to shred the zucchini and then I recommend squeezing out the excess water.
 It’s easier to control the wetness of the dough if you drain off the excess water.

-Yes, you can freeze this dough!
+You can freeze this cookie dough.
 Just drop the dough by rounded tablespoons onto the cookie sheet, and pop the cookie sheet into the freezer.
 Freeze until firm, then remove the dough balls and place in a freezer bag.
 You should be able to store them in the freezer for up to three months.